codemistic/Web-Development/CONTRIBUTION.md

 ## Submit the pull request

-Now open your browser, here you will see a notification.
-Juslt click on **compare & pull request**.
+Now open your browser, where you will see a notification.
+Just click on **compare & pull request**.

 Now submit the pull request.